-The audit work planned for 2012/13 has informed the Head of Audit's opinion on the internal control environment that exists within the Council.
-The Head of Audit reports his overall opinion to the Audit & Accounts Committee on an annual basis.
+The audit work planned for 2013/14 has informed the Head of Audit's opinion on the internal control environment that exists within the Council.
+The Head of Audit reports his overall opinion to the Audit Sub-Committee on an annual basis.

-Under the Code of Practice for Internal Audit in Local Government in the United Kingdom 2006, the Head of Internal Audit (HIA) should provide a written report to those charged with governance.
+The Head of Internal Audit will provide a written report to those charged with governance which gives an opinion on the overall adequacy and effectiveness of the organisation's internal control environment.
 This is timed to support the Annual Governance Statement, which is also being presented to this Committee for review by Members before being signed off by the Leader of the Council and Chief Executive.
-The Head of Internal Audit should give an opinion on the overall adequacy and effectiveness of the organisation's internal control environment.